- Home

 The Supportive Living Program is an affordable assisted living model administered by the Illinois Department of Health and Family Services.
 Like Assisted Living communities, Supportive Living Facilities (SLF) are age-restricted, 65 years of age or older, rental properties that offer personal care with additional services.
 SLFs accepts reimbursement for services under Illinois’ Medicaid waiver program.
 The Department of Healthcare and Family Services has obtained a “waiver” to allow payment for services that are not routinely covered by Medicaid.
 The services include personal care, homemaking, laundry, medication supervision, social activities, recreation and 24-hour staff to meet residents’ scheduled and unscheduled needs.

 The Supportive Living Program is not solely a low-income alternative.
 The Supportive Living program is also available to residents paying privately.
-As of 2/08/08, approximately 3,697 residents were Medicaid waiver recipients.
-An additional 2,694 residents were paying privately .

 What sets Supportive Living apart from Assisted Living is the ability of private paying residents to spend down their funds and qualify for financial assistance through Medicaid.
 The Supportive Living program is designed to offer residents who qualify the opportunity to access Medicaid benefits and continue living at the community without worrying about payments.